thisdot/starter.dev/starters/remix-gql-tailwind/README.md

 - #### Storybook

   Storybook was introduced because it is really a great tool for testing components in isolation and good for documentation.
-  As at [Remix v1.x](https://remix.run/), storybook isn't supported and doesn't work well with Remix, so [Vite](https://vitejs.dev/) was used in building storybook to work properly.
+  As of [Remix v1.x](https://remix.run/), Storybook isn't supported and doesn't work well with Remix, so [Vite](https://vitejs.dev/) was used in building Storybook to work properly.
 This might change in the future.

 - #### Styling